shamsid/LoginManager/README.md

 	}
 ```
 ### Usage
+Let see how to set up the social login .

 #### Step 1:
 - You must setup the AndroidManifest.xml for social login which you want to use.